 Up to $20,000 awarded annually to eligible students.
 Scholarships are based on portfolio, academic achievement and TOEFL Score.
 Automatically renewed for up to four years of full-time enrollment as long as student maintains a minimum cumulative GPA of between 2.5 and 3.0 per year, depending on amount of scholarship.

-The Visionary Woman Honors Program (VWHP) is a competitive four-year honors program for first-year students enrolling at Moore.
-Through this program, first-year students receive a $25,000 annual scholarship ($19,000 annually for transfer students).
+The Visionary Woman Honors Program (VWHP) is a competitive four-year honors program for first-year and transfer students enrolling at Moore.
+Through this program, first-year students receive a $25,000 annual scholarship and transfer students receive $20,000 annually.
 The program provides two goal-oriented options for student learning—Leadership Path or Academic Path—and is designed to support students in achieving their career goals, developing as leaders and gifted academics, and pursuing their professional dreams.

 The VWHP challenges high-achieving student artists and designers with advanced coursework and additional opportunities to connect with working artists, volunteer with community leaders and service organizations, and receive invaluable mentorship opportunities.
 A Visionary Woman Honors Scholarship is our most competitive scholarship and supplants all other Moore merit scholarships.

-First-year students who submit all required application materials and are admitted by December 15 are eligible for the Foundation Year Scholarship.
+First-year students who submit all required application materials, in addition to their FAFSA, by December 15 are eligible for the Early Action Scholarship.
 The benefits of this award include a $1,000 one-time scholarship for your first year at Moore as well as priority financial aid and housing consideration.

 Scholarships between $7,000 and $18,000 awarded to eligible transfer students.
 These scholarships are automatically renewed for up to four years of full-time enrollment as long as the student maintains a minimum cumulative GPA of 2.5 to 3.0 per year, depending on the award.